 Nationally recognized Maternal-Fetal Care and Genetics Center: Board-certified specialists in our Maternal-Fetal Care and Genetics Center provide coordinated care from pre-conception through birth, including prenatal and genetic counseling regarding amniocentesis, chorionic villus sampling (CVS) and ultrasound results.

 Specialized care for high-risk pregnancies: We have specialized perinatal care for complicated pregnancies, twins and mulitples, and maternal conditions such as diabetes, hypertension, or lupus.

-Level III NICU: UC San Diego Health System has the only regional Level III NICU within a birthing facility in San Diego.
+Level III NICU: UC San Diego Health has the only regional Level III NICU within a birthing facility in San Diego.